united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/historian.md

 ## What are the limitations?

 - In order to store messages, you should transform data and use our topic structure.
-The payload should be in a specific JSON format, and the message must be tagged with `_historian`.
-You find more information about our topic structure on the [Data Model page](/docs/datamodel/).
+The payload must be in JSON using [a specific format](/docs/datamodel/messages/_historian/#message-structure), and the message must be tagged with `_historian`.
 - After storing a couple of millions messages, you should consider [compressing the messages or establishing retention policies](/docs/production-guide/administration/reduce-database-size/).

 Apart from these limitations, the United Manufacturing Hub's Historian feature is highly performant compared to legacy Historians.